DaviMoreira27/node-reverse-proxy/README.md

-Deno/Node reverse proxy, I will be only using NodeJS APIS with Deno as my interpreter and runtime.
+Deno/Node reverse proxy, I will be using only NodeJS APIs with Deno as my interpreter and runtime.

 **Build and Install**